Amrutham (TV series): Reception and impact

 The show was an instant success.
 It garnered high TRP ratings throughout its run of six years.
 Gangaraju mentioned that Amrutham was cancelled by choice when it was at its peak as they were exhausted of ideas.
-It is widely considered to be the greatest Telugu comedy TV series of all time.
+It is widely considered to be among the greatest Telugu comedy TV series of all time.

 After the end of its original run, Idlebrain.com noted, "When soaps were mostly women-oriented, Amrutham came as a breath of fresh air with four male characters in the lead.
 Amrutha Vilas became a household name in Andhra Pradesh and all the characters Amrutha Rao, Anji, Appaji, and Sarvam became lovable characters and the viewers waited to watch them in every episode."

 In 2020, director S. S. Rajamouli wrote about the show, "19 years ago, when tear-jerking daily soaps were ruling the roost, it took guts and conviction of one man to come up with a comedy show breaking all norms.
 What a success story from its ever unsuccessful heroes Anji and Amrutha Rao.
 True to its name Amrutham made a mark in the hearts of Telugus across the globe."

 Awards and nominations

 Future

-Gangaraju has plans to novelize the show with each episode being a short story.
-He thinks an audiobook would be the most suitable format.
+A spin-off film titled Amrutham Chandamamalo was released in 2014.
+Amrutham Dhvitheeyam, directed by Gunnam Sandeep, was broadcast on ZEE5 during 2020-21.